virtualdisplay-io/client/docs/static-mapping.md

 ## City bicycle example

+To make these concepts concrete, we'll use a city bicycle configurator throughout this documentation.
+A typical bicycle has many customizable options, but let's start with the most obvious ones:

+- Frame color (blue, red, or black)
+- Accessories (adding a basket or lights)
+- Saddle type (comfort or sport)

+When the user selects "blue frame", the system shows the blue frame mesh and hides the red and black ones.
+When they add a basket, the basket accessory becomes visible on the 3D model.

-Let's configure a city bicycle with simple, independent options.
+Let's configure this city bicycle with simple, independent options.
 Each option can be selected without affecting the others:

 ```typescript
 client.setMapping({